pinkmouse/SlayersWorld/README.md

 ### Issues

-  - Add entry on CMAKE 'SFML_ROOT' with root directory **We roxx Yeah!**
+  - Add entry on CMAKE(for windows only) 'SFML_ROOT' with root directory

+**We roxx Yeah!**